 The city of Seville in Southern Spain takes the notion of Spanish tapas to a whole new level.
 It seems as though there is a tapas restaurant or tapas bar every few feet throughout the city.
 This can cause decision paralysis, though, because there are just so many options.
-In this tapas Sevilla Guide, where share our recommendations for the best tapas in Seville.
+In this tapas Sevilla Guide, we share our recommendations for the best tapas in Seville.
 In fact, our list includes 23 must eat Sevilla tapas!
 That’s a whole lot of eating.
 And, yes, we ate all of these amazing tapas in Seville – some of them more than once!

 Tapas Sevilla Guide